wq/wq/README.md

 ## Getting Started

-wq is available via both PyPI and NPM.
+wq can be installed via PyPI, NPM, or plain `<script>` tag via CDN.
 See [the documentation](https://wq.io/docs) for more information on getting started.

 ### Python